AAPA

 The answer to this question is an elusive one because amateur journalism is many things to many people.

-It is publishing a little journal containing your own ideas and thoughts on a variety of subjects and having it distributed to fellow "ajays."
+It is publishing a little journal or zine containing your own ideas and thoughts on a variety of subjects and having it distributed to fellow "ajays."
 It is composing your own essay, poem, or short story and seeing it published in another member's paper.
 It is producing a paper from copy provided by others, just because you love to publish.

 From letterpress printing to desktop publishing